 WICs are similar to network modules in that they greatly increase the router's flexibility.
 The WICs are inserted into one of two slots, which are located above the fixed LAN ports.
 WICs interface directly with the processor.
 They do not interface with the cryptographic card; therefore no security parameters will pass through them.
 WICs cannot perform cryptographic functions; they only serve as a data input and data output physical interface.
 Please refer to the block diagrams for further reference.
-Only the Crypto Officer may change WICs, and they must follow the same guidelines for changing network modules (see the Roles and Services section).
+Only the Crypto Officer may change WICs, and they must follow the same guidelines for changing network modules (see the "Physical Security" section on page 7).